qutip/qutip-tutorials/tutorials-v4/time-evolution/012_floquet_formalism.md

 R = floquet_master_equation_tensor(Amat, f_energies)
 ```

-We can pass in the tensor, initial state, expectation value and expectation operator into the `floquet_markov_mesolve` function and obtain the time evolution of the system (i.e. expectation operator) using the floquet formalism.
+We can pass in the tensor, initial state, expectation value and expectation operator into the `floquet_markov_mesolve` function and obtain the time evolution of the system (i.e. expectation operator) using the Floquet formalism.

 ```python
 res_fme_manual = floquet_markov_mesolve(